Healthy Hearing Tips for the New Year

 Hearing health is such an integral, and often overlooked, component of overall wellness.
+The start of a new calendar year is a great time to focus on health resolutions, including hearing health.
 The sense of hearing is a critical way we navigate and understand daily life, so when it is impaired, the effects can be significant.
 Hearing loss is the third most common chronic medical condition that people experience.
 Impacting nearly 1 in 5 people (of all ages), hearing loss is a pervasive health concern that is typically unnoticed.
 When hearing is impaired, communication is strained which impacts relationships, job performance, social life, and health.
+Hearing aids play a crucial role in improving hearing health and overall well-being.
 It is important to prioritize hearing health to reduce risk of impairment and to enhance overall health!

 How Hearing Works